 Previous analyses of serial reversal learning experiments were limited in understanding the potential changes in behavioral flexibility because they focused on summaries of the choices that individuals make [e.g. @bond2007serial].
 These approaches are more descriptive, making it difficult to link flexibility differences to specific processes and to predict how variation in behavior might transfer to other tasks.
 While there have been attempts to identify potential rules that individuals might learn during serial reversal learning [@spence1936nature; @warren1965primate; @warren1965comparative; @le2023mixtures], these rules were often about abstract switches to extreme behaviors (e.g. win-stay / lose-shift) and therefore could not account for the full variation of behavior.
 A number of theoretical models have recently been developed that appear to reflect the potential cognitive processes individuals seem to rely on when making choices in reversal learning experiments [for a recent review see, for example, @fromer2023belief].
 These theoretical models deconstruct the behavior of individuals in a reversal learning task into two primary parameters [@camerer1999experience; @chow2015serial; @izquierdo2017neural; @bartolo2020prefrontal].
 Importantly, in the Bayesian reinforcement learning models there are now also statistical approaches to infer these underlying parameters from the behavior of individuals [@camerer1999experience; @lloyd2013context].
 The first process reflects the *rate of updating associations* (which we refer to hereafter as $\phi$, the Greek letter phi), or how quickly individuals learn about the associations between the cues and potential rewards (or dangers).
 In the reinforcement learning models, this rate is reflected by the Rescorla-Wagner rule [@rescorlawagner1972reinforcement].
-The rate weights the most recent information proportionally to the previously accumulated information for that cue (as a proportion, the rate can range between 0 and 1, see Equations 1-3).
+The rate weights the most recent information proportionally to the previously accumulated information for that cue (as a proportion, the rate can range between 0 and 1; for details on the calculations see the section on the reinforcement learning model in the Methods).
 Individuals are expected to show different rates in different environments, particularly in response to the reliability of the cues (Figure 1).
 Lower updating rates are expected when associations are not perfect such that a single absence of a reward might be an error rather than indicating a new association.
 Higher updating rates are expected when associations are reliable such that individuals should update their associations quickly when they encounter new information [@dunlap2009components; @Breen_2023].
 The second process, the *sensitivity to their learned associations* (which we hereafter refer to as $\lambda$, the Greek letter lambda) reflects how individuals, when presented with a set of cues, might decide between these alternative options based on their learned associations of the cues.
 In the reinforcement learning model, the sensitivity to learned associations modifies the relative difference in learned rewards to generate the probabilities of choosing either option [@daw2006cortical; @agrawal2012analysis; @danwitz2022parameter].
-A value of zero means individuals do not pay attention to their learned associations, but choose randomly, whereas increasingly larger values mean that individuals show biases in choice as soon as there are small differences in their learned associations (see Equations 1-3).
+A value of zero means individuals do not pay attention to their learned associations, but choose randomly, whereas increasingly larger values mean that individuals show biases in choice as soon as there are small differences in their learned associations.
 Individuals with larger sensitivities will quickly prefer the option that previously gave them the highest reward (or the lowest danger), while individuals with lower sensitivities will continue to explore alternative options.
 Sensitivities are expected to reflect the rate of change in the environment (Figure 1), with larger sensitivities occurring when environments are such that individuals start to exploit any differences they recognise as soon as possible.
 Lower sensitivities are expected when changes are frequent, such that individuals continue to explore alternative options when conditions change [@daw2006cortical; @Breen_2023].